12 Must-Track Customer Retention Metrics for Growth (2023)

 Net promoter score is the percentage of customers likely to recommend your product (or promoters) minus the percentage of customers unlikely to recommend your product (detractors).

 An NPS survey includes a single question, “How likely are you to recommend us to a friend?”
-Customers must choose from a scale of one to 10, where one means they’re unlikely to recommend a product, while 10 indicates they’d be happy to recommend it.
+Customers must choose from a scale of one to 10, where one means they’re unlikely to recommend a product, while ten indicates they’d be happy to recommend it.

 A positive NPS score means your current customers are satisfied with their overall product experience and likely to become product advocates.